StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The retention time and number of snapshots kept can be configured using the following Helm values:

- * `backup.elasticSearch.snapshotRetentionExpireAfter`, specified in [Elasticsearch time units \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units).
+ * `backup.elasticsearch.scheduled.snapshotRetentionExpireAfter`, specified in [Elasticsearch time units \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units).
- * `backup.elasticSearch.snapshotRetentionMinCount`
+ * `backup.elasticsearch.scheduled.snapshotRetentionMinCount`
- * `backup.elasticSearch.snapshotRetentionMaxCount`
+ * `backup.elasticsearch.scheduled.snapshotRetentionMaxCount`

 {% hint style="info" %}
 By default, the retention task itself [runs daily at 1:30 AM UTC \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/slm-settings.html#slm-retention-schedule).
 If you set snapshots to expire faster than within a day, for example for testing purposes, you will need to change the schedule for the retention task.